HumanSignal/label-studio/docs/source/blog/Quickly-Create-Datasets-for-Training-YOLO-Object-Detection.md

 To train your YOLO model with the dataset that you created, you need to specify the class names and the number of classes, as well as a file listing URLs to all of the images that you'll use for training.

-The YOLO export from Label Studio includes a `classes.txt` file that contains the names of the classes that were used when annotating images, as well as directories including the source images and `.txt` files with bounding box details for each image in the format expected by YOLO models.
+The YOLO export from Label Studio includes a `classes.txt` file that contains the names of the classes that were used when annotating images, as well as directories including the source images in an `images` directory and `.txt` files with bounding box details for each image in the format expected by YOLO models.
 For example:
 ```txt
 1 0.8524209136801734 0.6172275218289784 0.016613279671871473 0.007998986508678854
 0 0.8594874169350379 0.6205552384209734 0.0072606185232622624 0.004061023919790841